 Non-economic losses: These are losses that cannot be calculated.
 They include emotional distress, past and future physical and emotional pain, as well as quality-of-life issues.
 These are factors to be included in a personal injury claim as they are components of the harms caused.

-PERSONAL INJURY ATTORNEY SERVING PIERCE COUNTY, KING COUNTY, & THE REST OF WASHINGTON
+PERSONAL INJURY ATTORNEY SERVING KING COUNTY, PIERCE COUNTY, & ALL OF WASHINGTON STATE

 Whether you're navigating the aftermath of a car accident, a slip and fall, a brain injury, or anything else, one thing remains the same: you're likely emotionally overwhelmed.
-I strive to lessen the burden by managing the legal aspects of your case so you can focus on your well-being during this tough time.
-As a seasoned litigator, I’m willing to pursue the compensation you need to get back on your feet.
+We strive to lessen the burden by managing the legal aspects of your case so you can focus on your well-being during this tough time.
+As seasoned litigators, we're willing to pursue the compensation you need to get back on your feet.
 Set up a consultation with one of our personal injury attorneys in Issaquah today to start moving forward.